equalitie/ouisync/cli/README.md

-# OuiSync CLI
+# Ouisync CLI

-This directory contains code for OuiSync command line interface (CLI) application.
-The app can be build as a standalone binary or as a docker image.
+This directory contains code for the Ouisync command line interface (CLI) application which can be built as a standalone binary or as a Docker image.

 ## Building (standalone binary)

-Install dependencies
+1. Install dependencies:

     $ sudo apt install pkg-config libfuse-dev

-Install Rust using instructions from [rust-lang.org](https://www.rust-lang.org/tools/install).
+2. Install Rust using instructions from [rust-lang.org](https://www.rust-lang.org/tools/install).

-Build the app
+3. Build the app:

     $ cargo build --release --bin ouisync